ericminio/conferences/how-to-make-agile-work.md

 What is the promise of Agile in the first place?

-From the Agile Manifesto, we can extrapolate some promises.
+From the Agile Manifesto[[1]], we can extrapolate some promises.
 This manifesto has several sections that we can study one by one and all together:
 1. An introduction
 2. A section often called _the values_
 3. A general insight about those values